Tgordon523/linkedin-learning/Week17/README.md

-# LinkedIn Learning Week 15
+# LinkedIn Learning Week 17

-## Extract Unstructured Text Part 2
+## Text Subsetting

-Often, the data we want to use as a feature or analysis can be trapped in a text field.
+We can further explore ideas about the data by subsetting the specific parameters.

-If the specific text blurb is consistent, one way to extract it is using  <code> extract </code> function for strings.
+One way to subset a specific column is to use <code> contains </code> function for strings.
+We can also filter to a specific word or symbol when possible.

-In this example, we are looking for a specific currency and amount associated with it.
-Both are distinct from the rest of the text.
-Regex allows us to extract the defined pattern from the text document.
+Text subsetting is helpful to use when exploring a dataset to confirm assumptions.
+The last example highlights pulling out a name which may be in differnent locations within a username.